vjain143/wikipoc/xtras/preparation-kit/Star Approach Examples.md

 * Example:

 # Project
-I-Recruitment project is to improve the candidate journey of the potential employees who search for and subsequently apply for jobs on the Sainsbury’s Online Recruitment Portal, which was consists of Oracle DB and Sainsbury’s Jobs website.
+XYZ-Recruitment project is to improve the candidate journey of the potential employees who search for and subsequently apply for jobs on the XYZ’s Online Recruitment Portal, which was consists of Oracle DB and XYZ’s Jobs website.
-* (S)
+* (S) XYZ's Online Recruitment Application was consist of Oracle Database and XYZ's Job website.
+System is lacking with various capabilities like integration, scalingup, UI user friendlyness.
+Also User interface and Database are very tight cupled.
+For example user can get data base errors on UI.
-* (T)
+* (T) I was given to improve the
 * (A)
 * (R)
 * Example: